clabonte/CodePrimer/README.md

 To have a more detailed view on upcoming changes, please look at the [Product Roadmap][roadmap-url] or [open issues][issues-url] for a list of proposed features and known issues.

 ## Contributing
-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create.

 Any contributions you make are **greatly appreciated.**